Jump to Recipe Print Recipe

 (NY Bakery sponsored this post.
 All delicious opinions on this gluten-free five-cheese Texas toast are my own.)

 You may recall that I used the original flavor to make our Gluten-Free Texas Toast Stuffing for Thanksgiving this year.
-There are so many delicious things you can use this Texas toast to make, including:
+There are so many delicious things you can make with this Texas toast to make, including:

 Allergen Information: